 310. This measure primarily targets ammonia emissions.
 Urea is the most commonly used fertilizer type globally because of availability and price and, while used proportionately less in Europe, it still represents a significant volume of total fertilizer N use (c.
 25 per cent, International Fertilizer Association statistics).
 Urea ammonium nitrate, usually a liquid fertilizer, is also used and has properties intermediate between urea and ammonium nitrate.
 Following land application, urea will undergo hydrolysis to form ammonium carbonate (the rate depends on temperature, moisture and presence of the urease enzyme).
 This process increases pH around the urea fertilizer granules and leads to an enhanced potential for ammonia emissions (typically accounting for 10–20 per cent of the applied nitrogen for the reference system of surface spreading with prilled urea, depending on soil temperature and moisture).
 This is in contrast to fertilizer forms such as ammonium nitrate, where ammonium will be in equilibrium at a much lower pH, greatly reducing the potential for ammonia volatilization (typically less than 5 per cent of the applied N).

-311. The placement of urea in bands on the soil surface may increase emissions (by concentrating the location of urea hydrolysis, locally increasing pH), while incorporation of urea within the soil (for example, 5 cm depth) will greatly reduce emissions by avoiding direct contacts with the air (Principle 15).
+311. The placement of urea in bands on the soil surface may increase emissions (by concentrating the location of urea hydrolysis, locally increasing pH), while incorporation of urea within the soil (for example, 5 cm depth) will greatly reduce emissions by avoiding direct contacts with the air (principle 15).
 By slowing urea hydrolysis, one of the ways that urease inhibitors (Field Measure 13) work to reduce NH3 emissions is by reducing the extent to which pH increases occur in the immediate vicinity of the fertilizer.
-Ammonium sulphate is associated with high ammonia emissions when applied to calcareous soils, where replacement with ammonium nitrate will result in lower losses (Bittman and others, 2014).
+Ammonium sulfate is associated with high ammonia emissions when applied to calcareous soils, where replacement with ammonium nitrate will result in lower losses (Bittman and others, 2014).
 Ammonium bicarbonate is a cheap inorganic fertilizer that has been used widely globally but is associated with a very high ammonia emission potential, unless it is immediately incorporated into soil.
 The use of ammonium bicarbonate is currently prohibited under annex IX to the Gothenburg Protocol.

 312. There is a risk of increased losses through denitrification and/or leaching and run-off because of the additional available N being retained in the soil through the use of an alternative low-emission fertilizer type.
 However, if the N application rate is reduced to account for the lower ammonia volatilization losses and greater response consistency, then these risks can be avoided (Sanz-Cobena and others, 2014).
-This reflects the overall principle that methods to mitigate N losses should be accompanied by reduced N inputs (or increased crop uptake and harvest outputs) in order to achieve the full benefit of the abatement/mitigation measure (Principle 6, chapter III).
+This reflects the overall principle that methods to mitigate N losses should be accompanied by reduced N inputs (or increased crop uptake and harvest outputs) in order to achieve the full benefit of the abatement/mitigation measure (principle 6, chapter III).

 313. Costs associated with this measure depend on the relative prices of different fertilizer types; any consequent change in fertilizer rates should also be taken into account when considering the merits of different fertilizer forms (for example, less fertilizer would be needed where N emissions and leaching are smaller).